 Even if you think your hair can’t possibly look good air-dried–give this a try.

 I think this method will change your life!

-Now, I cannot take credit for all of these tips I’m about to share–I actually learned the “braid” method from my friend Meg.
+Now, I cannot take full credit for all of these tips I’m about to share–I actually learned the “braid” method from my friend Meg.
 I send everyone over to her tutorial because it’s amazing and I have to give credit where credit is due–thank you Meg for sharing this with all of us!
 If you have thin or fine hair, definitely check it out because she shares tips that work well for fine hair specifically.
-(You also have to follow her on Instagram because her insta stories of her little boy, James, are the best thing you’ve ever seen!)

 How to get beach waves using my easy air-dry method!